RaiderHQ/ruby_raider/README.md

   raider spec [SPEC_NAME]           # Creates a new spec

   raider url [URL]                  # Sets the default url for a project

+  raider version                    # It shows the version of Ruby Raider you are currently using
 ```

 Ruby raider also supports scaffolding: